chamilad/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/2_configure_env.md

          * Version 1.4 or higher is fine
          * If you instead got `command not found` then [see instructions here to install `jq`]({{< ref "Documentation/Software_Install.md#jq" >}})

-1. Download the {{% githublink link_name="resiliency bash scripts from GitHub" path="static/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Code/FailureSimulations/bash" %}} to a location convenient for you to execute them.
+1. Download the {{% githublink link_name="resiliency bash scripts from GitHub" path="static/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Code/FailureSimulations/bash" %}} to your execution location (this is AWS CloudShell if you are using that for this lab).
 You can use the following links to download the scripts:
       * [bash/fail_instance.sh](/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Code/FailureSimulations/bash/fail_instance.sh)
       * [bash/failover_rds.sh](/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Code/FailureSimulations/bash/failover_rds.sh)
       * [bash/fail_az.sh](/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Code/FailureSimulations/bash/fail_az.sh)

+      > If using Linux, then from your execution location (AWS CloudShell if you are using that for this lab):
+      > * Copy the link URL (from the links above)
+      > * Use this command to download the script:`wget <url>`

 1. Set the scripts to be executable.